keshprad/best-comeback/README.md

 # best-comeback

-Want to end an argument abruptly and win?
+Want to end an argument with a win?
 This repo creates an automatic "Deal With It" gif.

 ## Usage